joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Which meant no tootbrush, clothes, etc. I couldn't use the hotel laundry to wash what I was wearing, since I'd be left naked in the hallway.

 The solution was to walk a mile or so from the hotel to the nearest grocery store, buy the very smallest/cheapest liquid laundry soap I could find, then return to the hotel room.
-Ask for an extra bath towel (and a toothbrush!).
-Wash all of my currently-worn clothes, one item at a time in the sink with just a little soap, rinse them in the shower, then roll them up as tight as possible in the bath towels -- wringing them inside a towel avoids severe creasing or damage to the clothing and buttons.
+Ask hotel housekeeping for an extra bath towel (and a toothbrush!).
+Wash all of my currently-worn clothes, one item at a time in the sink with just a little soap, rinse them in the shower, then roll them up as tightly as possible in the bath towels -- wringing them inside a towel avoids severe creasing or damage to the clothing and buttons.
 The clothes were then hung on regular hangers to dry.
 The socks were "inflated" for a few minutes using the hotel hair dryer set to a low temperature.

 In the morning: ready to go.
 Some friends living nearby came over and we shared a great bakery breakfast (and they loaned me a spare USB charging cable, since I'd packed mine) before returning to the airport, where United had found the airplane that worked: a more-spacious and largely-empty B777-300.
 I relaxed at a window seat and next stop: Schipol airport in Amsterdam, a day late.

 ### Skidmarks, Part II

 Amsterdam is not in Wales, even via bicycle.
-During planning and multi-voyage alignment the shape of the trip had altered considerably, into a much shorter art-viewing and people-visiting trip with a bit of cycling pinned onto the side.
+During planning and multi-traveler calendar alignment the shape of the trip had altered considerably, into a much shorter art-viewing and people-visiting trip with a bit of cycling pinned onto the side.

 Due to these new requirements, I needed more apparel options than "gray Rapha cycling jersey or blue Rapha cycling jersey."
 Dress shirts, shoes, slacks, jackets, ties.